LoonyPandora/VegRev/README.md

 Running the forum:
 - The system directory contains all the relevant config for MySQL & Nginx.
 - There is an init script to start the service.
-Running ``service vegrev start|stop|restart`` as required
+Running ``service vegrev restart`` as required
 - Deployment is just git pulling and restarting.
-There is no DB migration.
+There is no DB migration. ``cd /usr/share/nginx/vegetablerevolution/; git pull;``